innoq/ml-ops.org/content/motivation.md

  * *Fraud and Anomaly Detection*, to identify an action or transaction being a fraud or suspicious
  * *Information Extraction and Annotation*, to identify important information in a text, such as people's names, job descriptions, companies, and locations.

 # Deployment Gap

-More and more enterprises are experimenting with ML models.
+More and more enterprises are experimenting with ML.
 Getting a model into the real world involves more than just building it.
 In order to take full advantage of the built ML model by making it available to our core software system, we would need to incorporate the trained ML model into the core codebase.
 That means, we need to deploy the ML model into production.